Bills improve to 8-3 following 20-3 win over Broncos

-ORCHARD PARK, N.Y.
-(AP) — Josh Allen threw two touchdowns passing and Shaq Lawson had two of Buffalo’s four sacks in a 20-3 win over the Denver Broncos on Sunday that has the Bills off to their best start in 23 years.

-John Brown made a diving 34-yard touchdown catch, and Cole Beasley scored on an 18-yard reception.
-Allen finished 15 of 25 for 185 yards and threw his first interception in 172 attempts.
+Allen finished 15 of 25 for 185 yards with an interception.
+He oversaw a unit that finished with 424 yards for a second consecutive week.
+And Buffalo’s running game found its stride with 244 yards rushing — it’s best outing since Week 16 of 2016.

+Rookie Devin Singletary had his first 100-yard game with 106 yards rushing.

-Frank Gore had 65 yards rushing to up his total to 15,289 and move ahead of boyhood idol Barry Sanders into third on the NFL career list.
+Frank Gore added 65 yards rushing to up his total to 15,289 and move ahead of boyhood idol Barry Sanders into third on the NFL career list.
 The 15-year veteran also increased his total to 19,154 yards from scrimmage to pass Marshall Faulk for fourth on the list.

-Rookie Ed Oliver and Star Lotulelei had a sack apiece, while cornerback Tre’Davious White snuffed out a potential scoring drive by intercepting Brandon Allen at the Buffalo 8 in the final minute of the first half.

-Buffalo improved to 8-3, to match its best start since Hall of Fame quarterback Jim Kelly’s final season in 1996, while keeping the Bills firmly in position to secure their second playoff berth in three years.
+It was demoralizing outing for the Broncos, who dropped to 3-8 under first-year coach Vic Fangio, and second time in three years.

+“We just got whipped today,” linebacker Von Miller said.
+“Nothing surprised us.
+We just got beat.”

-The Broncos dropped to 3-8 in Vic Fangio’s first season as coach, and for the second time in three years.
-And it might be time for Fangio to look to the future after quarterback Brandon Allen went 3 of 14 for 4 yards in the second half and finished 10 of 25 for 82 yards passing with an interception.
+And it might be time for Fangio to look to the future after Brandon Allen went 3 of 14 for 4 yards in the second half and finished 10 of 25 for 82 yards passing with an interception.

-Brandon Allen dropped to 1-2 in three starts after Joe Flacco sustained a season-ending neck injury.
+Allen dropped to 1-2 in three starts after Joe Flacco sustained a season-ending neck injury.
 And Allen’s replacement is already waiting in the wings.

 Rookie second-round draft pick Drew Lock has spent the past two weeks practicing since being sidelined in August by an injury to his right thumb.

-Last week, Fangio said he wasn’t any closer to targeting a possible return date for Lock, who would remain on IR the rest of the season if he’s not activated by Dec.
-3. Activating Lock would at least provide some substance to what’s become a lost season for a team that was coming off a 27-23 loss at Minnesota in which the Broncos squandered a 20-0 lead.
+Fangio said he’s not given any thought about making a switch.
+The clock, however, is ticking.
+Lock would remain on IR the rest of the season if he’s not activated by Dec.
+3.

-A week after managing a season-best 394 yards against the Vikings, the Broncos managed just 134 yards and nine first downs against the Bills.

-This was an important win for Buffalo, which now enters the toughest stretch of its season.

 TURNOVER

-Allen threw his first interception in 172 consecutive attempts late in the second quarter, when he sailed a pass over the middle intended for John Brown.
+Allen threw his first interception in 172 consecutive attempts late in the second quarter, when he sailed a pass over the middle intended for Brown.
 He was picked off by safety Justin Simmons.

 It was Allen’s first interception since the third quarter of a 14-7 win at Tennessee in Week 5.
 And it was also Buffalo’s first turnover in three-plus games.
 The Bills had never gone four straight without a turnover.